msamribeiro/hugo-celadon/README.md

 ## 🤠 Favicon

-To customize the favicon, add your `favicon.ico` file to the `static/` directory of your Hugo site.
+To customize the favicon, add your `favicon.ico` files to the `static/` directory of your Hugo site.
 You can generate a favicon using online tools like [favicon.io](https://favicon.io/).
 The files' name are automactically genreated via the tool.
 The file structure should look like this:

 ```text
 static/